raamar/wg-easy-client/README.md

 # wg-easy-client

-A Node.js client for managing WireGuard Easy instances via API.
+A Node.js client for managing [wg-easy](https://github.com/wg-easy/wg-easy) ([docker hub](https://hub.docker.com/r/weejewel/wg-easy)) instance via API.
 This package allows you to create, delete, and manage WireGuard clients programmatically.
 It also includes an interactive CLI tool for testing API calls.

 ## 🚀 Features